tozor/ScreenPy/README.md

 ### How to install

-Instalation of ScreenPy is quiet simple.
+Installation of ScreenPy is quite simple.

 -  Copy the git repo.
 ```bash